Using Machine Learning techniques to boost language acquisition

 Firstly, I'm trying to see if it's possible to predict the words a toddler may learn next, by gathering information about their family, environment, current vocabulary and activities.
 In fact we know it is possible - for roughly the following month - but by recording a lot of extra information and using different techniques, I'm hoping to improve the accuracy of this prediction.
 Then the next stage is for the system to recommend that the parent concentrates on certain words, with the hope that by learning those words the child may pick up language quicker than normal.
 Ultimately if it works, then this may have potential use as a technique for helping children that have communication delays (such as those with ASD).

 I need as much data as I can get, so I need volunteers!
-I'm not gathering data yet but I'm interested in hearing from anyone that may be interested when I do start the process.
-If you are pregnant or have a child aged under 4, I'd love you to help me - click here!
-You'll only need to record any new words you hear your child use, and answer a few questionnaires.
-Phase 2 of the study will ask you to put particular effort into helping you child learn particular words.
-It will all be done via an app or website.
+I'm gathering data so I'm interested in hearing from anyone that would be willing to help out.
+If you have a child aged 6 months to 3 years, I'd love you to help - click here!
+You'll get access to a phone app, into which you will be asked to enter any new words you hear your child use, and answer a monthly questionnaire.

 In more detail: